hoppula/cerebellum-react/README.md

 With prependTitle you can prepend text to beginning of document's title.
 Rest of the title will be read from your route component's `.title`.

+### convertProps (optional)

+If your app does not need immutable data structures, you can convert all props to plain JS objects with this option

 ### Usage:
 ```javascript
 import renderClient from 'cerebellum-react/render-client'